 Buenos Aires (AFP) Feb 20, 2011

-Argentina is suspending participation in training with foreign militaries in the wake of a diplomatic row over a seizure of weapons and drugs from a US military plane, a top official said Sunday.
+Argentina is suspending its participation in foreign military training in the wake of a diplomatic row over its seizure of materials from a US military plane, a top official said Sunday.

-The move could further heighten tensions that flared when Argentine customs officials seized what they said was sensitive "hidden material in an official shipment" during a search of a US Air Force C-17 transport plane.
+The move could further heighten tensions following Argentine customs officials' seizure of what they said was sensitive "hidden material in an official shipment" during a search of a US Air Force C-17 transport plane.

 The plane had arrived earlier this month in Buenos Aires with experts and material for a hostage rescue training exercise.

-It would be "illogical for armed forces in another country to be training Argentine security forces," the minister added.
+It would be "illogical for armed forces in another country to be training Argentine security forces," she added.

-Earlier this week, Argentina accused the United States of being uncooperative with a probe into the incident, while the State Department said it was "puzzled and disturbed" by the sudden search of the plane and seizure of its cargo.
+Earlier this week, Argentina accused the United States of being uncooperative with a probe into the incident, while the State Department said it was "puzzled and disturbed" by the sudden search of the plane.

-US-Argentine bilateral ties are experiencing a chill, namely since US President Barack Obama chose to exclude Argentina from his first scheduled trip to Latin America in March, which will take him to El Salvador, Brazil and Chile.
+Relations have cooled since US President Barack Obama chose to exclude Argentina from his first scheduled trip to Latin America in March, which will take him to El Salvador, Brazil and Chile.